AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/fe83c593-7d95-413d-8b3d-3adfd5525184)

 The drums menu will appear.
-Your right VR hand will also now have a blue laser you can hover over stuff to choose.
+Your VR hand will also now have a blue selection laser you can hover over stuff to choose.
 Choose your drum from the selection with your right hand blue laser pointer.
 Remove your left hand from blue cube to exit the drums menu.
-Press the (EDIT MODE BUTTON / VR Controller: Left primary button) again to leave EDIT MODE.
+Press the (EDIT BUTTON / Left primary button) again to leave EDIT MODE.

-░░░░░**Streaming**░░░░░░░░░░░░░░░░░░░░

-Beware streaming or video capture software can demand a lot from your computers resources.
-Streaming or video capture software can effect your available memory and resources in turn limiting VRDUS tracking precision.
-Make sure your capture software and settings don't effect VRDUS performance to much for comfortable gameplay.
-Limiting lights in the scene can free up memory and increase FPS.

-To capture with OBS, right click the source and make sure the capture method is set to Windows 10 (1903 and up).
-Note: Good tracking performance is everything in VRDUS for comfort drumming and streaming at high quality can cause tracking performance to dip.
-Make sure to configure and test your settings accordingly if you are low on system resources.

 ░░░░░**Display**░░░░░░░░░░░░░░░░░░░░░░

-VRDUS will launch fullscreen.
+VR Drums Ultimate Stramer will launch fullscreen.
 To minimize VRDUS into a moveable desktop window press Alt + Enter while in game.

-░░░░░**Custom Face Textures**░░░░░░░░░░░░░░░░░░░░░░
+░░░░░**Custom Face Textures**░░░░░░░░░░░░

 Enter the configuration menu and find the tab with your drummer settings.